 If you try to remove an old decal in the wrong manner, you may end up damaging the finish of your car.
 So put down the razor blade and try these safe, easy methods for removing sticky glue from your vehicle.

-Bumper stickers, whether they represent a sports team, your alma institution, or your favourite political candidate, allow you to stand out on the road.
+Bumper stickers, whether they represent a sports team, your alma institution, or your favorite political candidate, allow you to stand out on the road.
 But when your hobbies change or you want to sell the automobile, you’re typically left in a bind.
-Because the colourful decals are made to last, peeling one from your bumper or trunk needs more than just elbow grease.
-Sharp tools, like as razors, may gouge chrome and scrape off body paint, so avoid using them at all costs.
+Because the colorful decals are made to last, peeling one from your bumper or trunk needs more than just elbow grease.
+Sharp tools, like razors, may gouge chrome and scrape off body paint, so avoid needing them at all costs.
 Fortunately, you most likely already have the best cleaning chemicals for the task, so keep reading to learn how to remove bumper stickers with them and give your car a fresh start.